fan2/mkdocs/docs/blog/posts/linux/rpi-ubuntu/ubuntu-cloudflare-access-ssh.md

 ## Configure SSH client

 End users can connect to the SSH session without any configuration by using Cloudflare’s browser-based terminal.
 Users visit the URL of the application and Cloudflare’s terminal handles the short-lived certificate flow.
-To enable, refer to [Enable browser rendering](https://developers.cloudflare.com/cloudflare-one/applications/non-http/#enable-browser-rendering).

-On SSH client(macOS, linux,...), run the `cloudflared access ssh-config` command:
+On an SSH client platform such as macOS, run `cloudflared access ssh-config` to print the required configuration command:

 ```bash hl_lines="4-7"
 $ cloudflared access ssh-config --hostname ssh.dummy.com --short-lived-cert